 - Limits: Raising or lowering the limits will impact the premium.
 While this cost is usually negligible, it is worth considering whether you need a limit of $4 million or $300,000.

-It can be tempting to omit facts when getting a quote, hoping to lower the cost of commercial liability insurance.
-It is important to answer every question truthfully so that the insurer can give you an accurate quote.
+I understand how tempting it can be to omit details when getting a quote, and I’m hoping to lower the cost of commercial liability insurance.
+It is crucial to answer every question truthfully so the insurer can accurately quote you.

-Being honest when applying for insurance can mean the difference between having appropriate coverage and having a claim denied because you misrepresented your business when applying.
-You can be honest about your business and claims history and still find affordable small business insurance.
+Being honest when applying for insurance can mean the difference between having appropriate coverage and denying a claim because you misrepresented your business when applying.
+I’ve been involved in those investigations, and let me tell you, it can end up costing a lot more if you are dishonest during your application.
+You can be honest about your company and claims history and still find affordable small-business insurance.

 Commercial General Liability Insurance Coverage

-As its name implies, general liability is broad liability coverage designed to cover a wide variety of different losses a business may face.
-CGL coverage will have an aggregate limit, which is the total amount the policy will pay out, and an occurrence limit, which is the maximum the policy will pay per loss.
+As its name implies, general liability (CGL) is broad liability coverage designed to cover various business losses.
+CGL coverage will have an aggregate limit, the total amount the policy will pay out, and an occurrence limit, the maximum the policy will pay per loss.

-Within the specific coverages of the CGL policy, some limits of insurance will differ.
-These specific coverages are:
+Within the CGL policy’s specific coverages, some insurance limits will differ.
+These specific coverages are as follows:

-- Property damage: Incidents leading to property damage for third parties (customers, patrons, or bystanders) are covered by the general liability policy.
+- Property damage: The general liability policy covers incidents leading to property damage for third parties (customers, patrons, or bystanders).
 These incidents could occur on-premises or off-premises during business operations.

 - Bodily injury: This coverage protects your business from a claim that a third party was injured from a negligent act or liability from your business operation.
 It can help with medical expenses and settlements.
 Keep in mind that property damage and bodily injury draw on the same aggregate limit of the CGL policy.

-Some insurers have a separate, smaller limit for personal and advertising injury, whereas others will have personal and advertising injury claims draw on the overall limit.
-It’s best that you review your policy for the specifics.
+Some insurers have a smaller limit for personal and advertising injury, whereas others will have personal and advertising injury claims draw on the overall limit.
+You should review your policy for the specifics.

 CGL policies contain a provision for making medical payments with a separate limit.
 Medical payments help defray the cost of an injury regardless of whether your business is liable for the incident.